 Our Approach

-The Foundation for Chinatown Dignity adopted a grassroots strategy, building partnerships with organizations occupying historical Chinatown sites.
+The Foundation for Chinatown Dignity adopted a grassroots strategy, building partnerships with organizations located at the historical Chinatown sites.

 Our research draws on archival records, oral histories, and community knowledge, but focuses on critically analyzing these sources through an anti-oppressive lens to present narratives that centre Chinese diasporic experiences and histories.